vesavaittinen/vesavaittinen/README.md

 employment, so I searched elsewhere for a different job.

 Now I'm studying something that I always recognized to have been an inseparable part of me and what is my kind of a natural function, or so it feels like to me.
 Code is life. :)

+## Skills
+I will list a few skills in programming in here.
+So far I feel that as a student I'm more like a jack of all trades when it comes to programming, since we (as a class) jump relatively quickly from one programming language to another, so mastery has to come with time and honing skills.